PRP And Stem Cells Are Changing the Face Of The Beauty Industry

 PRP vs. Stem Cells

-Platelets are a natural part of blood which enable clotting and are essential to the body’s healing process after an injury.
-PRP, which stands for Platelet-Rich Plasma, is a blood plasma-based protein solution packed with a concentration of platelets and white blood cells, which fight against infection and can encourage the production of collagen.
+Platelets are a natural part of the blood which enable clotting and are essential to the body’s healing process after an injury.
+PRP is a blood plasma-based protein solution packed with a concentration of platelets and white blood cells, which fight against infection and can encourage the production of collagen.
 Clinical studies show that PRP can be used for reducing pain and swelling in conditions such as osteoarthritis and tendonitis as well as wound healing.
-This healing property is also why PRP is becoming a popular tool for anti-aging treatments, hair loss therapy and oral surgery.
+This healing property is also why PRP is becoming a popular tool for anti-aging treatments, hair loss therapy, and oral surgery.

-Platelet-rich plasma therapy sounds complicated, but since it uses the patient's own blood as material, it is safe and relatively simple.
-It can be made quickly and easily, even at the bedside of a patient, in a centrifuge which separates out platelets from the blood and are then added to a serum.
+PRP therapy sounds complicated, but since it uses the patient's own blood as material, it is safe and relatively simple.
+It can be done quickly and easily, even at the bedside of a patient, in a centrifuge that separates out platelets from the blood and then adds them to a serum.
 Once the PRP serum is made, it is injected into the area being treated.
-"When injected into the body, the regenerative abilities of PRP are incredible," says West Hollywood dermatologic surgeon Jason Emer, MD.
+"When injected into the body, the regenerative abilities of PRP are incredible," says board certified West Hollywood dermatologic surgeon Jason Emer, MD.